Skip to Content

 The Importance of Dynamic Stretching

 Based on our experiences as athletes, coaches, and exercise scientists, we developed the 7-Hour Workout Week, which is detailed in our book Train Smart, Run Forever.
-Effective Exercises for Hip Pain endurance, muscular strength and endurance, and flexibility.
-Many runners have confessed that they skip the resistance training, dynamic stretching, and cross-training Nutrition - Weight Loss.
+Morning Stretches Every Runner Should Do endurance, DAA Industry Opt Out, and flexibility.
+Many runners have confessed that they skip the resistance training, dynamic stretching, and cross-training every day—it’s just that important.

 Improving range of motion is an essential component of fitness training.
 The risk factors associated with poor flexibility include faulty posture, altered running mechanics, and risk of injury and pain.
 That’s why we recommend stretching every day—it’s just that important.